fabian-sp/GGLasso/paper/paper.md

 In our example gallery, we included benchmarks comparing the solvers in `GGLasso` to state-of-the-art software as well as illustrative examples explaining the usage and functionalities of the package.
 We want to emphasize the following examples:

 - [Benchmarks](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_benchmarks.html#sphx-glr-auto-examples-plot-benchmarks-py) for SGL problems: our solver is competitive with `scikit-learn` and `regain`.
-The newly implemented block-wise solver is highly efficient for large sparse networks.
+The newly implemented block-wise solver is highly efficient for large sparse networks (see Figure 2 for runtime comparison at low and high accuracy, respectively).

 - [Soil microbiome application](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_soil_example.html#sphx-glr-auto-examples-plot-soil-example-py): following [@Kurtz2019], we demonstrate how latent variables can be used in order to identify unobserved confounders of the independence networks.